contrant2018/Misty_interaction/README.md

 -send_to_misty node:
 takes the path and name of an audio file then uploads it and plays it using misty studio. in the future i would like to impliment misty's buildt in SDK commands.

+-mic_input_node
+takes in a mic input and publishes an audio file to help identify a speaker

 ## 1. Prerequisites

 * Ubuntu with ROS 2 Jazzy installed